tapilew/equilibrio-alpha/README.md

   third-party financial tools through standardized interfaces and a plugin ecosystem.

+**Developer Experience (DX) Focused Design:**

+EquiProtocol is designed with developer experience (DX) as a core principle, mirroring the flexibility and modularity found in tools like VSCode.
+The architecture emphasizes high modularity, allowing developers to integrate and extend the protocol with ease.
+A key aspect of this is the **standardized event structure** emitted by the smart contracts.
+This predictable data format simplifies the process for developers building applications and services on top of the protocol, as they can reliably consume and process these events regardless of the underlying chain.
+The codebase, structured with clear directories for `contracts`, `web` (frontend), and `dependencies`, further promotes a developer-friendly environment by organizing components logically and leveraging established tools like Foundry for smart contract development and testing.
+This modular approach means developers can interact with the protocol at various levels of complexity, from simply listening for core payment events to building sophisticated, custom financial workflows and interfaces.

 **Open Infrastructure & Path to Decentralized Frontends:**

 EquiProtocol is designed as an open, composable foundation.
 Post-hackathon, we